soroswap/docs/02-soroswap-vs-uniswapV2/02-analizing_uniswapv2_pair_contract_part_2.md

 }

 ```
-Here a lot of things are happening:
+Here, many things are happening:
-- Balances need to fit within the uint112 data type in order to be encoded into UQ112x112 and undergo division
+- Balances need to fit within the uint112 data type to be encoded into UQ112x112 and undergo division
 operations.
-**For Soroswap:** Balances will need to git within a u64 type to be encoded into UQ64X64
+**For Soroswap:** Balances will need to fit within an u64 type to be encoded into UQ64X64.

 - Block timestamps are obtained by using the modulo operator to fit them within the uint32 data type.
 This is done for
 gas optimization purposes, as described in the whitepaper.
-Consequently, each set of 224-bit reserves (two reserves os
+Consequently, each set of 224-bit reserves (two reserves as
 112-bit) is accompanied by a 32-bit timestamp within a single 256-bit storage slot.
 **For Soroswap:** We won't pay much attention for now in gas usage.
 Can be u32 or u64

 - The block timestamp has the potential to overflow, with the next overflow occurring on 02/07/2106.
 Oracles are
 required to account for this and ensure proper functionality by checking prices at least once within each interval of 2^
 32 - 1 seconds (approximately 136 years).
-**For Soroswap: ** Block timestamp can be stored in u64, and will overflow in the year 2554, so we are safe.
+**For Soroswap:** Block timestamp can be stored in u64, and will overflow in the year 2554, so we are safe.

-- The variables price0CumulativeLast and price1CumulativeLast are stored using 224 bits each, because they hold a sum
+- The variables price0CumulativeLast and price1CumulativeLast are stored using 224 bits each because they hold a sum
-and multitplications of UQ112X112.
+and multiplications of UQ112X112.
-**For Soroswap:** price0CumulativeLast will need to be u128
+**For Soroswap:** price0CumulativeLast will need to be u128.

 - The price itself will not overflow, but the accumulated price over an interval may exceed the 224-bit limit.
 To
-address this, an additional 32 bits are allocated in the storage slots for the accumulated prices of token A/token B
+address this, an additional 32 bits are allocated in the storage slots for the accumulated prices of the ratios token A/token B
 and token B/token A. These extra bits handle any overflow resulting from repeated summations of prices.
 **For Soroswap:** By default price0CumulativeLast won't be able to overflow in soroban due to the  `overflow-checks =
 true`.
 Also, there are no bigger slots in Soroban.
 See https://soroban.stellar.org/docs/learn/built-in-types#primitive-